 Uganda is a highlights reel of the African landscape.
 With its dense misty forests, snow-peaked mountains, glassy lakes and sprawling savannas, it’s no wonder Winston Churchill dubbed this the ‘pearl of Africa’.
 While mountain gorillas are the allure for many visitors, there’s an astounding variety of attractions for tourists.

-Uganda is no longer a country to be feared – and widely regarded as one of Africa’s safest destinations.
-Whether it’s wildlife safaris, gorilla trekking, trekking volcanoes, white-water rafting or just kicking back on the beach, Uganda has the best of Africa covered.
-Here are four unmissable Ugandan experiences – and where to find them:
+Uganda is regarded as one of Africa’s safest destinations.
+Whether it’s wildlife safaris, gorilla trekking, adventure packed activities like mountaineering, white-water rafting or just kicking back on the beach, Uganda has the best of Africa covered.
+Here are four highlights of Uganda experiences – and where to find them:

 One of the quintessential Uganda experiences is tracking mountain gorillas in Bwindi Impenetrable Forest and nothing quite prepares you for the first glimpse of black fuzz amidst the dense foliage.
 The adrenaline kicks in when you’re up close to the imposing figure of a silverback and it’s all very Dian Fossey-like when curious babies peek through leaves and twist, turn and somersault for your entertainment.
 Gorilla permits will set you back a hefty US$600 but don’t think twice about forking out for this genuine once-in-a-lifetime opportunity.
 Keep in mind that a portion of the fee goes to the park and gorilla conservation initiatives, helping to ensure their survival.

-While it lacks the recognition from most African Safari adventurers, Uganda safari parks boast all the animals, minus the crowds.
+Uganda safari parks boast all the animals, minus the crowds.
 Murchison Falls is Uganda’s largest park where you can follow up your morning wildlife drive with a cruise on the Nile river to the base of the falls – the perfect way to spy elephants, buffalo, crocs and loads of hippos while you relax with a beer on the boat.
-Head to Queen Elizabeth for a better chance of spotting the elusive leopard or otherwise its trademark tree-climbing lions.
+Head to Queen Elizabeth for a better chance of spotting the elusive leopard or otherwise its trademark tree-climbing lions in Ishasha Sector.
 Few tourists make it as far north as Kidepo Valley, but those who do are rewarded with not only the best selection of animals, but some of the most spectacular scenery in Uganda.
 And if you’re hoping to tick off the Big Five, add Ziwa Sanctuary to your itinerary to get up close to white rhino, which you track on foot.

 Adventure by the bucketload